ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/CheatsList.md

 Cheats.Consts.Workplace>DefaultOutsideWorkplacesRadius Default outside Workplaces radius: Colonists search this far (in hexes) outisde their Dome when looking for a Workplace
-Cheats.Consts.Workplace>OvertimedShiftPerformance Heavy workload Shift Performance: Heavy workload Shift Performance change Cheats.Consts.Workplace>WorkingHours Working hours: Normal shift duration Cheats.Menu>Draggable Cheats Menu: Cheats menu can be moved.
+Cheats.Consts.Workplace>OvertimedShiftPerformance Heavy workload Shift Performance: Heavy workload Shift Performance change Cheats.Consts.Workplace>WorkingHours Working hours: Normal shift duration Cheats.Disasters>Disasters: Show the disasters list and optionally start one.
+Cheats.Disasters>Lightning Strike: Strike a random pos or at mouse cursor if using shortcut.
+Cheats.Disasters>Meteor Strike: Strike a random pos or at mouse cursor if using shortcut.
+Cheats.Disasters>Missile Strike: Strike a random pos or at mouse cursor if using shortcut.
+Cheats.Menu>Draggable Cheats Menu: Cheats menu can be moved.
 Cheats.Menu>Hide Cheats Menu: This will hide the Cheats menu; Use F2 to see it again.
 Cheats.Menu>Infopanel Cheats Cleanup: Remove some entries from the cheat pane (restart to re-enable).